aqeelsadiq/test/README.md

 The Lambda function then uses these environment variables to interact with the GitHub API and determine which EC2 instance to start.

 # app
-in the app dorectory i use the lambda function code lambda_function.py and path is given in the module/lambda/main.tf
+in the app directory i use the lambda function code lambda_function.py and path is given in the module/lambda/main.tf

 # Deployment steps